alexisv/blog/docs/_posts/2025-05-21-creating-a-tkgm-workload-cluster.markdown

 date:   2025-05-21 23:06:00 -0400
 categories: deephackmode.io update
 ---
-This time I created a Workload Cluster using the Ubuntu image with k8s version 1.30.2.
+In this post, I share the steps that I executed to create a Workload Cluster using the Ubuntu image with k8s version 1.30.2.
+Once a Management Cluster is up and running, it's easier to be able to create a Workload Cluster.
+I said that because, for the most part, you just need to copy the cluster config file that worked for the Management Cluster and change a few settings that are unique to the cluster.
+I also created a Cluster IP Pool to be used by the Workload Cluster, so that I don't have to rely on DHCP.
+This installation also uses the steps for deployment in an airgapped environment, and so it used the same [container images that were transferred to the private registry](https://deephackmode.io/deephackmode.io/update/2025/05/14/creating-management-cluster.html#transfer-images-to-the-private-registry){:target="_blank"}.

 ### Download the TKGM Ubuntu OVA

-I downloaded the Ubuntu 2204 Kubernetes v1.30.2 OVA image from the Broadcom Support Portal.
+I downloaded the Ubuntu 2204 Kubernetes v1.30.2 OVA image, for TKGM v2.5.2, from the Broadcom Support Portal.

 ### Upload the image to vCenter

-I uploaded the image to vCenter using the [same steps](http://127.0.0.1:4000/deephackmode.io/update/2025/05/13/creating-management-cluster.html#upload-the-base-image){:target="_blank"} that I ran during Management Cluster creation.
+I uploaded the image to vCenter using the [same steps](https://deephackmode.io/deephackmode.io/update/2025/05/14/creating-management-cluster.html#upload-the-base-image){:target="_blank"} that I ran during Management Cluster creation.

 ### Create a Cluster IP Pool